 20. Nanoengineered biomaterials for pancreatic regeneration

-- Provides a digestible reference source for surgeons and physicians, who want to learn more about how nanoengineered biomaterials can be used to help create more effective medical treatments
+- Provides a digestible reference source for surgeons and physicians who want to learn more on nanoengineered biomaterials and their use in effective medical treatments

-- Offers systematic coverage of how nanoengineered biomaterials are used for different types of medicine, allowing readers to quickly find the information they need for their chosen area of medicine
+- Offers systematic coverage on how nanoengineered biomaterials are used for different types of medicine

 - Assesses the benefits and drawbacks of the use of bioengineered nanomaterials in different areas of regenerative medicine

 Biomaterials scientists and nanoscientists who want to learn more about how nanoengineered biomaterials are applied; physicians and surgeons wanting to know how nanoengineered biomaterials can lead to more effective treatments in a variety of areas